sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 Note that if the standard deviation of a feature is zero, it will return default 0.0 value in the Vector for that feature.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#standardscaler
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#standardscaler

 ``Standard Scaler`` node is used after ``Vector Assembler`` node.